Dragod/sddocs2.0/docs/_bash-alias.md

 2. Create a ```.bashrc``` file in the main project folder
 3. Copy and paste the script below inside the ```.bashrc``` that you created at step 2
 4. Open a bash command line and type ```source .bashrc```
-5. If you done all the above correctly, you should be now able to use aliases
+5. If you done all the above correctly, you should be now able to use aliases in a bash shell

 ```bash
 # Version: 1.0.1.
 Date: 25/06/2018.
 Email: fabio.paniconi@gmail.com